MicrosoftDocs/Viva/Viva/goals/github-integration.md

 description: "Learn how to integrate your GitHub repositories with OKRs in Viva Goals."
 ---

-# GitHub Integration
+# GitHub integration

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## Introduction to GitHub integration
+## Introduction to the GitHub integration

-Viva Goals’ GitHub integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the progress of issues in your GitHub repositories.
-For example, if you use GitHub to track the status of issues, and you have an objective in Viva Goals for resolving 30 issues every quarter.
+The Viva Goal GitHub integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the progress of issues in your GitHub repositories.

+Let's use this example: you use GitHub to track the status of issues, and you have an objective in Viva Goals for resolving 30 issues every quarter.
 When you link this objective to the corresponding repository in GitHub, the status of your OKR will be updated as the issues under the associated repository get resolved.
 You can also track the progress of issues being handled by a specific user for objectives that are user-centric.
-Viva Goals will automatically sync the values for you and chart your progress toward the goal, thus saving time while keeping your OKRs current.
+Viva Goals will automatically sync the values for you and chart your progress toward the goal, saving time while keeping your OKRs current.

-## How to enable the GitHub Integration?
+## How to enable the GitHub integration

 Admins can perform the following steps to enable this integration: